maxhbr/LDBcollector/README.md

 All company names, organization names, license names, and product names mentioned in this documentation are used for identification purposes only.

+Please note that this database of license terms yields to be a complete reference of public terms and conditions.
+Yet this also means that licenses are part of the universe that may be insulting, sexist, racist, discriminating or simply unethical. {metaæffekt} does neither promote these licenses nor adopt the language or statements.
+In order to reduce the visibility of such terms we apply - in contrary to our usual policy - abbreviations in case the license name is problematic. terms.

 ## Licensing